Click here for our GSWNY Council Fact Sheet (PDF)

 - Girl Scout Ambassadors (Grades 11-12)

 Girl Scouts of Western New York services nine counties in western New York.
-These counties include Erie, Niagara, Chautauqua, Cattaraugus, Monroe, Genesee, Livingston, Orleans, and Wyoming.
+These counties are Erie, Niagara, Chautauqua, Cattaraugus, Monroe, Genesee, Livingston, Orleans, and Wyoming.

 Our Camp Properties

-Girl Scouts of the USA, whose national headquarters is located in New York City is the largest voluntary organization for girls in the world.
-Founded in 1912 by Juliette Gordon Low, Girl Scouts' membership has grown from 18 members in Savannah, Georgia, to 3.7 million members throughout the United States, including U.S. territories, and in more than 90 countries through USA Girl Scouts Overseas.
-Girl Scouts of Western New York is one of over 300 councils organized and chartered in the United States to administer and develop Girl Scouting within its particular geographic jurisdiction.
+Girl Scouts of the USA, whose national headquarters is located in New York City, is the largest voluntary organization for girls in the world.
+Founded in 1912 by Juliette Gordon Low, Girl Scouts' membership has grown from 18 members in Savannah, Georgia, to 2.8 million members throughout the United States, including U.S. territories, and in more than 90 countries through USA Girl Scouts Overseas.
+Girl Scouts of Western New York is one of more than 112 councils organized and chartered in the United States to administer and develop Girl Scouting within its particular geographic jurisdiction.